 When companies implement online training programs as well as mobile data collection solutions in warehouse settings, they ensure business information is consistent.
 New hires who utilized skill development materials online will see the same company information and data collection procedures on the business computing assets they use while working with inventory.

 3. Market a Career Path

 Many supply chain logistics jobs pay well, provide benefits and can lead to promotions.
 If an organization has a position with a future, it must put the opportunities involved with employment at the front of its recruitment practices.
 Industry Week said businesses should do what they can to take a personal interest in individual career paths to learn which goals new hires have and how managers can help.

 After hiring new employees, managers should check-in and see if individuals feel they make progress.
 Satisfied workers often make excellent sources for future talent references.

 When training new millennial employees, it’s important leaders have access to actual operational procedures so education matches what the individual will be expected to do on a daily basis.
 Current employees make the best mentors, especially if the worker invests in the success of the recent hire.

 Organizations may want to offer incentives for mentorship including a raise in pay.
-A company should look at current schedule and resource data to determine what's the best way to utilize the experience of current employees without over taxing payroll or the daily workers.
+A company should look at the current schedule and resource data to determine what’s the best way to utilize the experience of current employees without over-taxing payroll or the daily workers.